partloer/linear_algebra_with_applications/1_matrices_and_systems_of_equations/matlab_exercises.md

 ```
 L = (I O, E I), D = (B11 O, O F)
 ```
-Compute H = L * D * L' and compare it to B by computing H - B. Prove that if all computations had been done in exact arithmetic LDL^T would equal B exactly.
+Compute H = L * D * L' and compare it to B by computing H - B. Prove that if all computations had been done in exact arithmetic LDL<sup>T</sup> would equal B exactly.